officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 ```
 > [!IMPORTANT]
 > Set Java 21 path /java in `command` and replace `<Your workspace>` with the actual path to your workspace where the MCP server project is located.
-* Restart Claude Desktop and Go to Claude -> Settings > Developer to check if the MCP server is running.
+* Restart Claude Desktop and Go to **Claude > Settings > Developer** to check if the MCP server is running.
   You will be able to see `rest-api-mcp-server` and status such as `running` or `failed`.
   You can find `Open Logs Folder`, clicking on which will open the logs folder (In Mac `~/Library/Application Support/Claude/claude_desktop.log`) and see logs.
-* If its successfully started, then you can see MCP in effect.
+* If its successfully started, then you can see MCP Server in effect.
+Start conversation with Claude Desktop as elaborated in [Conversation with AI Chat Client](#Conversation-with-AI-Chat-Client) section.
+* Before your MCP tool usage, it will ask your permission.

 > [!CAUTION]
 > Though above-mentioned configurations are correct, but it did not work for me, may be because of evolving MCP spec changes.